googleapis/google-cloud-cpp/ci/cloudbuild/README.md

 also, but we have the local `trigger.sh` script to make this process a bit easier.
 See `trigger.sh --help` for more details.

+The internal-only doc at http://go/cloud-cxx:gcb-project has more info about how we've configured the Google Cloud project where these builds run.

+## Adding a new build

 Adding a new build is pretty simple, and can be done in a single PR.
 For example, see https://github.com/googleapis/google-cloud-cpp/pull/6252, which adds the `cxx17-pr` and `cxx17-ci` builds.
 The steps to add a new build are: